 Electronic Documents.
-Acceptance of this Commitment includes the Lender's agreement to submit electronic copies of the fully executed and otherwise collected closing documents to the assigned HUD closing coordinator and the HUD closing attorney in accordance with HUD protocols.
-To the extent the Borrower and/or Lender have delivered documents to HUD in an electronic format and/or signed using digital signature software or other electronic means, consistent with Program Obligations and the FHA Lender Initial Approval Certification, any electronic signatures must conform to meet applicable legal, information technology, and administrative requirements, including the Electronic Signatures in Global and National Commerce Act (the "E-SIGN Act") as codified at 15 U.S.C. § 7001 et seq; the Uniform Electronic Transactions Act (or similar legislation adopted at the state level as in effect in the project's jurisdiction); and prevailing industry standards governing the use of electronic records and signatures in the closing of commercial real estate loans.
-At minimum, the Lender must ensure the security, integrity, and authenticity of all electronic records and signatures submitted for closing are comparable to those meeting the performance standards described in the "Policy on Use of Electronic Signatures" published as Section II A.1.a.i.(A)(4) of the Single Family Housing Policy Handbook 4001.
-Additional instructions on the submission of electronic documents are available on HUD's website.
+Acceptance of this Firm Commitment includes the Lender's agreement to submit electronic copies of the fully executed and otherwise collected closing documents to the assigned HUD Closing Coordinator and the HUD Closing Attorney in accordance with HUD protocols.
+To the extent the Borrower and/or Lender deliver documents to HUD using digital signature software or other electronic means, consistent with Program Obligations and the FHA Lender Initial Approval Certification, any electronic signatures must conform to applicable legal, information technology, and administrative requirements, including the Electronic Signatures in Global and National Commerce Act (the "E-SIGN Act") as codified at 15 U.S.C. § 7001 et seq; the Uniform Electronic Transactions Act (or similar legislation adopted at the state level as in effect in the project's jurisdiction); and prevailing industry standards governing the use of electronic records and signatures in the closing of commercial real estate loans.
+Additional instructions on the submission of electronic documents are available here.